-Speaking of breathing, if you ever wonder whether you’ll have sufficient oxygen in your room while using the air conditioner, feel free to check out: Does Air Conditioner Provide Oxygen?
-Enclosed Room Suffocation Issues.
+Speaking of breathing, if you ever wonder whether you'll have sufficient oxygen in your room while using the air conditioner, feel free to check out my post Do Air Conditioners Provide Oxygen?

 Don't Install Too High, It's Hard to Service

 The ceiling in the living can be as high as 3.5 meters.
 It is very tempted to put the air conditioner as high as possible as it looks great for some people.
 However, placing the air conditioner too high is very hard for you to wash the air filter later.

 Install your air conditioner at a height around 2,400mm from the floor is the best for both serviceability and performance optimization.